During the first module of the International Master Online in Media and Entertainment, students will learn notions of:

-- Students are exposed to courses that they might not have otherwise experienced.
+- Electives expose students to courses they might not have encountered otherwise.

-- Students will be offered a unique curriculum that promotes life and career skills.
+- Electives provide a one-of-a-kind curriculum that fosters life and career skills.

 In the Practice Lab, where theoretical concepts are applied and participants learn via experience, students spend 10 hours completely immersed.
 The Lab is led by managers from leading national or international firms in the sector or industry, who will explore various specialized knowledge, work on exercises, and network while transferring their experience and knowledge to the students.
 The activities at the Lab are tailored to each Master program and its objectives and are totally managed by the School’s Partner Companies.

 At the end of your educational experience, you will have the chance to prove your abilities by tackling a real business challenge.
 Use your talent to identify opportunities and create a truly innovative strategy.

 You will present your Capstone Project to the Academic Committee composed of the Master’s Program Director, and (if applicable) a select group of industry experts and managers.

 The project will be evaluated in terms of content, originality, and presentation, plus a bonus for an excellent teamwork activity.